JMSkelton/VASPToGULP/Example_SrO-ModeMap/README.md

 `python ModeMap_PostProcess.py`

-The `ModeMap_Polyfit.py` script can be used to inspect the potential-energy surface map along the mode:
+The `ModeMap_Polyfit.py` script can then be used to inspect the potential-energy surface map along the mode:

 `python ModeMap_PolyFit.py --degree=4 --plot_y="0 6000"`